 Canon 24-70mm f4.0L

-Though I hardly ever use it these days, this is a great all-around backup lens to have in your camera bag.
-With this lens, I have the choice to shoot at a wide angle at 24mm, all the way to a 70mm macro.
+Though I hardly ever use it these days, this is a great all-around backup lens for food photography to have in your camera bag.
+With this lens, I have the choice to shoot at a wide-angle at 24mm, all the way to a 70mm macro.

 My Manfrotto 190 tripod with a Manfrotto MHX-PRO3W ball head is some of the most valuable photography equipment in my arsenal.
 A good tripod ensures that I avoid motion blur, enables me to shoot using a slow shutter speed when the need arises, keeps my composition consistently in check and gives me a free hand when working on a pour or action shot.